Telemetry

 Expand each type to display additional information.
 Filter for data types using the Type filter.

-Account events are specific actions or activities related to user accounts and their interactions within a device’s OS environment.
+Account events are specific actions or activities related to user accounts and their interactions within a device’s operating system (OS) environment.
 These events are logged by the event log system of the OS, and are crucial for security monitoring, troubleshooting, and auditing purposes.
 Account events provide insights into user behavior, account management, and potential security threats.

 Coro monitors Account events for both Windows and macOS devices.